*This has been adopted from “BBC Grammar Challenge” programme

 (built), et cetera.

-verbs do not have a simple pattern when changed into simple past tense.
+simple pattern when changed into simple past tense.
+They may not change

-They may not change their shape or sometimes look like they are
+their shape or sometimes look like they are different words.
+Examples of

-different words.
-Examples of irregular verbs with their simple past in
+irregular verbs with their simple past in bracket are such as: go

-bracket are such as: go (went), put (put), shut (shut), lie (lay), bleed
+(went), put (put), shut (shut), lie (lay), bleed (bled), break (broke),

-(bled), break (broke), meet (met), draw (drew), bring (brought), sing
+meet (met), draw (drew), bring (brought), sing (sang), read (read), run

-(sang), read (read), run (ran), et cetera.
+(ran), et cetera.

 Transitive